Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 Error codes and messages raised by the Form Recognizer service can be found in the [service documentation][formreco_errors].

-For more details about common issues, see our [troubleshooting guide](troubleshooting).
+For more details about common issues, see our [troubleshooting guide][troubleshooting].

 ### Setting up console logging
 The simplest way to see the logs is to enable the console logging.